NewbySlime/Lua-Debugger-GUI/README.md

 - Variables can be viewed in the variable inspector window.
 - Integrated console window for Lua IO.

+## Limitations
+- This only works on Windows as of now (Windows 10 19045).
+Considering on creating Linux version of the project.

 ## How To Use
 Open the program, then
 Open the target Lua source code